bmenne-dspace/fmi-ls-bus/README.md

 ![roadmap of fmi-ls-bus](roadmap_overview.svg)

-A detailed roadmap showing completed, current and future work can be accessed [here][roadmap.svg].
+A detailed roadmap showing completed, current and future work can be accessed [here][roadmap].

 ## Repository Structure
 - `docs` -- Sources of the specification document